Exclusive: Yoox and Net-a-Porter in merger talks again - sources

 "It is normal that these deals happen at a time when earn-outs are being negotiated," one of the sources said.

-There have also been reports that Richemont could be exploring an outright sale to U.S. online retailer Amazon.
+There have also been reports that Richemont could be exploring an outright sale to U.S. online retailer Amazon (AMZN.O).
+[ID:nL3N0WT3ED]

 Richemont, which makes the bulk of its profits from jewellers such as Cartier and Van Cleef & Arpels, acquired control of Net-a-Porter in 2010 in a deal that valued it at 392 million euros.